 The fund financial statements provide information about the Board's funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
-All remaining governmental funds are aggregated and reported as nonmajor funds in the other governmental funds' column.
+All remaining governmental funds are aggregated and reported as nonmajor funds.

 The Board reports the following major governmental funds: